asherikov/codeincomplete/README.md

   and computationally expensive due to sea level determination logic.
 Ellipsoid altitude should be preferred in practice.

-- Do not use 32-bit floats for storing geodetic coordinates, this leads to a substantial, a couple of meters, errors simply due to representation limits.
-  If memory usage is a concern, use 32-bit integers instead to get much smaller and uniform errors.

 Date, time, and locale
 ======================